gkerenyi/CdpVsNewWindow/README.md

 # ScriptVsNewWindow

-Test cases for calling Chrome DevTools Protocol methods `Fetch.enable` and `Target.SetAutoAttach` when opening a new window and navigating to a URL.
+Test cases for calling Chrome DevTools Protocol methods `Fetch.enable` and `Target.setAutoAttach` when opening a new window and navigating to a URL.

 ## Settings
 - Call CDP methods: sets whether the Chrome DevTools Protocol methods to enable request processing is called before or after calling `CoreWebView2NewWindowRequestedEventArgs.NewWindow`